apify/n8n-nodes-apify-template/README.md

 # n8n Nodes - Apify Actor Template

-This template **automatically converts any Apify Actor into a fully functional n8n node** with a single command.
+This template converts Apify Actors into n8n community nodes.
+The generation script reads your Actor's input schema and creates the node package structure, which you can then customize and publish.
 Simply provide an Actor ID, and the script generates a complete n8n community node package using your Actor's input schema—ready to customize and publish.

 [Apify](https://apify.com) is a platform for building, deploying, and publishing web automation tools called Actors, while [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform that connects various services and APIs.